COPA-DATA/service-engine-linux-how-to/Readme.md

 # Installation steps

-The following steps will guide you step-by-step through the installation procedure.
+The following steps will guide you step-by-step through the installation procedure of the Service Engine on native Linux.
 1. Login to the Linux machine by means of a physical keyboard, mouse and display, or just connect to it using a remote shell using ssh.
 Typically a user account with root permissions is required to perform the installation steps.

 ## Setup the remote APT repository